 Common Name: Wild Sunflower

-Helianthus lenticularis is a Annual up to 3.00 metres tall.
+Helianthus lenticularis is an annual plant that can grow up to 3.00 metres tall.

 It has edible uses.

 N. America - Minnesota to North Dakota, Idaho, Missouri, Texas and California.

 Succeeds in most soils in a sunny position[

 ].
 Requires a rich soil[

 The young growth is extremely attractive to slugs, plants can be totally destroyed by them[

 Members of this genus are rarely if ever troubled by browsing deer or rabbits[

 Probably no more than the wild form of the cultivated sunflower, H. annuus, it is treated as a sub-species of that by many botanists[